Revolutions per Minute (Rise Against album): Composition

-Musically, Revolutions per Minute is rooted in hardcore punk and melodic hardcore.
+Musically, Revolutions per Minute is rooted in melodic hardcore.
 Stuart Green of Exclaim! opined that the album exhibited greater musical maturity when compared to The Unraveling, specifically for the inclusion of mood and texture.
 These comments were echoed by Punknews.org's Aubin Paul, who noted the album's overall "darker" tone.

 The first track on Revolutions per Minute is "Black Masks & Gasoline", which features "power chords" and rapid drumming.
 Its lyrics advocate for a revolution against a vengeful government, and contain imagery of raised hands and clenched fists.
 The second track, "Heaven Knows", makes use of "serrated, slingshot hooks", with lyrics that deal with "personal strife".
 The next track, "Dead Ringer", is a short hardcore song that chastises those who felt that the band had sold out due to their growing popularity.
 Jo-Ann Greene of AllMusic believes that "Halfway There" is about the need for a real leader and questioning the current leaders' action, bolstered by McIlrath's screaming vocals.

 The fifth track, "Like the Angel", begins with strumming of the bass guitar, before transitioning into a "poppy" beat about unrequited love.
 "Voices Off Camera:" is one of the more accessible songs on the album, with McIlrath singing in a softer voice.
 In contrast, "Blood-Red, White, & Blue" is described by Matthew Fiander of PopMatters as a "musical tour de force", with a moody breakdown.
 With it, McIlrath wanted to write a song that showcased the conflict of interests following the September 11 attacks, between overt patriotism, and war crimes in the name of God.
 The eighth track, "Broken English", "switches tempo constantly", and has motivational lyrics in the chorus.
 McIlrath describes "Last Chance Blueprint" as the band's "escape song", while Fiander feels it is a "stock get-out-of-town tune".
 It contains a soundbite from the 1999 film American Beauty.

 "To the Core" is another short hardcore song that Greene describes as "a ferocious, fever-pitched number written and delivered with pure vitriol".
 McIlarth notes that "Torches" is a very different when compared to most of the band's material, due to its heavy metal-influenced intro and breakdown.
 The penultimate track, "Amber Changing", is more muted in its sound, and has McIlrath sing about not wanting a great moment in a relationship to end.
 The album ends with a hidden track, a cover of "Any Way You Want It" by Journey.
 The band covered the song to bring a sense of familiarity to listeners while on tour.